lsst-ts/observatory-controls-docs/System-Testing-Deployments-and-Upgrades/Control-System-Upgrade/Getting-Ready/index.rst

 #.
 They can be requested through Slack in the ``#cap-software`` channel as the need arises.
 The request will then proceed to be discussed in the next CAP meeting.
 #.
 Since an incremental upgrade does not require a full Cycle build, nor the whole suite of integration tests, the time between the closure of XML work and deployment to the Summit will be shorter than that of a full Cycle upgrade.
 The schedule will thus depend on the amount of components updated.
 #.
 Notes detailing the components affected, XML changes and software versions will be added to the current Cycle's confluence page.
 #.
 The Jira tickets tracking the relevant changes for the affected components need to be identified and kept in the current release in the Jira CAP project.
-While this process is handled manually for now, a script will be added to the _vanward package to automate it.
+The people requesting the incremental upgrade are responsible for providing the Jira ticket keys for the work that needs to be included in the upgrade.
+   It is advisable to double check with folks that they have specified all necessary tickets, as it has been the case before that people forget a relevant one.
 #.
+Once the relevant tickets have been identified, the commit SHAs associated with them need to be found so they can be included in the new release.
+The ``The collect_ticket_commits`` in the vanward_ can help with that.
-The ``move_bucket_ticket_links`` script in the _vanward package can then be used to transfer the changes not included in the upgrade to the next release for the full Cycle.
+#.
+All XML changes not included in the incremental upgrade need to be moved to the next release in the CAP project.
+The ``move_bucket_ticket_links`` script in the vanward_ package can be used to take care of that.
+#.
+Since an incremental upgrade changes the XML interface only partially, it is important to check that the changes do not break schema compatibility.

 Upgrading SAL
 =============